aqding/fritter/README.md

 **Throws**

-- `400` if follower and followee are not in the right format or not in req
+- `403` if the user is not logged in or the follower.
 - `404` if either userId is not valid
 - `405` if the following relation already exists
+- `409` if the IDs are the same

 #### `DELETE /api/follow` - Deletes a following relation